sdouglas/biomod/requirements/index.md

 ### All teams must complete

 - 10 minute talk to be presented by student(s) at the Jamboree
-- ~3 minute youtube video summarizing the project
+- ~3 minute YouTube video summarizing the project
-- [wiki page](http://openwetware.org/wiki/Biomod/2013) documenting the project goals, data, and results
+- Website documenting the project goals, data, and results